YicongHong/YicongHong.github.io/_pages/about.md

 <!--I have a broad research interest in computer vision, natural language processing, and robotics. -->

-I love Embodied AI and AICG! -- "*What I cannot create I do not understand.*"
+Huge fan of Embodied AI and AICG! 🌟❤️ -- "*What I cannot create I do not understand.*"

-My latest works include **Video/3D Generation** and **Training LLMs/VLMs for Navigation**.
+My latest focuses include **Video/3D Generation** and **Training LLMs/VLMs for Navigation**.

 ------